David Reutimann

 Emil David Reutimann (born March 2, 1970) is an American professional stock car racing crew chief and former driver.
 A native of Zephyrhills, Florida, he has competed in the NASCAR Sprint Cup Series, NASCAR Nationwide Series, and Camping World Truck Series.
 In 2004, he won NASCAR Rookie of the Year honors in the Craftsman Truck Series.
 He is the son of Buzzie Reutimann.

-He began his racing career in dirt-track modifieds and late models.
-In 1997, Reutimann moved into the NASCAR regional series before moving to the Busch Series in 2002.
+Reutimann began his racing career in dirt-track modifieds and late models.
+In 1997, he moved into the NASCAR regional series before moving to the Busch Series in 2002.
 He moved up to the Sprint Cup Series in 2007, driving for Michael Waltrip Racing.
 Between the 2007 and 2011 Sprint Cup seasons, Reutimann recorded two wins, 26 top-tens, and four pole positions.

 Personal life

 Reutimann lives in Mooresville, North Carolina, with his wife Lisa and daughter Emilia.
 They are members of Berea Baptist Church in Mooresville.

 While his father was competing on dirt tracks in the Northeast, Reutimann was a summer resident on a farm in the Asbury section of Franklin Township, Warren County, New Jersey.

 Before he was a full-time race car driver, Reutimann worked briefly for the United Parcel Service, which in 2008 became his primary sponsor for the rest of that season.

 Emilia is current a member of the Equestrian team for the South Carolina Gamecocks.